atedres/infinity/README.md

 ## Deployment

 To make your application accessible to everyone on the internet, you need to deploy it.
+Below are instructions for two popular services.

+### Option 1: Deploying to Firebase App Hosting

-This project is configured for Firebase App Hosting.
+This project is configured by default for Firebase App Hosting.

-### 1. Install Firebase CLI
+#### 1. Install Firebase CLI

 If you don't have it already, install the Firebase Command Line Interface (CLI) globally on your machine.